 All Face2Face discussion take place from 7:00 to 8:30 PM in Marpeck Commons (2299 Grant Ave.) unless otherwise stated.

-Join us for the Manitoba Screening of ‘Reserve 107’ with Brad Leitch (Director), followed by panel and audience conversation.
+Join us for the Manitoba Screening of ‘Reserve 107’ with Brad Leitch (Director), followed by audience conversation with film participants.

 Indigenous rights and title to the land remain a taboo topic for many across Canada, but in the small town of Laird, SK, an old injustice is providing new opportunities for dialogue, friendship and a fierce determination to right the wrongs of the past.
 In 2006, 130 years after the signing of Treaty 6, Mennonites, Lutherans, and the Young Chippewayan First Nation gathered on the sacred hill of Stoney Knoll / Opwashemoe Chakatinaw located in Laird where, with goodwill and shared goals, they signed a memorandum of understanding.
 ‘Reserve 107’ captures the spirit of these renewed relationships.